Anti-HIV Immunoglobulin in Prevention of Maternal-Fetal HIV Transmission: Pediatric AIDS Clinical Trials Group protocol 185 (PACTG)

 Design

 The study was a multicenter, randomized, controlled phase 3 clinical trial conducted between October 1993 and March 1997 at 53 clinical sites in the contiguous United States and Puerto Rico.
 Study investigators evaluated whether prophylaxis with zidovudine combined with HIV-1 hyperimmune globulin (HIVIG) at a dose of 200 mg per kilogram of body weight administered intravenously to the women each month during pregnancy and once to the neonates at birth would lower the risk of perinatal HIV-1 transmission more than would zidovudine and intravenous infusions of immune globulin without HIV-1 antibody, at a dose of 200 mg per kilogram.
-Detailed information on antenatal and obstetrical variables was collected during the trial, and laboratory assays were performed at several points during the women's pregnancies to determine maternal plasma levels of HIV-1 RNA, viral titers in quantitative cultures of peripheral-blood mononuclear cells, CD4+ lymphocyte counts, and quantitative HIV-1 p24 antibody levels.
+Detailed information on antenatal and obstetrical variables was collected during the trial, plasma and peripheral blood cells from blood draws were collected and laboratory assays were performed at several points during the women's pregnancies to determine maternal plasma levels of HIV-1 RNA, viral titers in quantitative cultures of peripheral-blood mononuclear cells, CD4+ lymphocyte counts, and quantitative HIV-1 p24 antibody levels.
+Isolates were retained from HIV quantitative cultures.
+The mother and infant were followed for up to 78 weeks post-partum and additional blood samples and clinical variables were collected.
 This allowed evaluation of the independent contribution of potential risk factors for perinatal transmission of HIV-1 in a population of women and infants who received zidovudine.

 Conclusions